cruseakshay/Notes/ML/R/Importing and Managing Financial Data in R/notes.md

 how to save and load symbol-based defaults by using saveSymbolLookup() and loadSymbolLookup(), respectively.
 You can use the file arguments to specify a file to store your defaults.

 - Access the object using get() or backticks
   At some point, you might download data for an instrument that does not have a syntactically valid name.
   You can use the get function or backticks (`) to access objects that do not have syntactically valid names.

+- Create valid names for multiple instruments
+  You can also use setSymbolLookup() to create a mapping between the instrument symbol and the name of the R object. setSymbolLookup(NEW_NAME = list(name = "OLD_NAME"))